 Grayson College acknowledges the changing environments in which students learn and strives to provide enriched educational experiences and opportunities.
-Internet-based courses, both fully-online and hybrid, offer students an alternative to the traditional classroom by providing convenient ways to earn college credit.
-Distance Learning students use their personal computers and/or on-campus computer labs for course content, discussions, exams, and communication with instructors and classmates.
-Students enrolled in fully-online may visit the campus for orientation, conferences with the instructor, and some exams.
+Internet-based courses, both fully-online and hybrid, offer students an alternative to the traditional classroom by providing convenient ways to earn college credit off-campus.
+Distance Learning students use their personal computers for course content, discussions, exams, and communication with instructors and classmates.
+Students enrolled in fully-online and hybrid courses may visit the campus for orientation, conferences with the instructor, and some exams.
 Instructors are available for telephone and personal conferences and may also be contacted via email.